apache/doris/docs/en/administrator-guide/runtime-filter.md

 ```
 It can be seen that, unlike predicate push-down and partition cutting, Runtime Filter is a filter condition dynamically generated at runtime, that is, when the query is run, the join on clause is parsed to determine the filter expression, and the expression is broadcast to ScanNode that is reading the left table , Thereby reducing the amount of scanned data, thereby reducing the number of probe hash table, avoiding unnecessary I/O and network transmission.

-Runtime Filter is mainly used to optimize joins for large tables.
+Runtime Filter is mainly used to optimize joins between a large table and a small table.
 If the amount of data in the left table is too small, or the amount of data in the right table is too large, the Runtime Filter may not achieve the expected effect.

 ## Usage